 Method Notes Any Supported as first result operator.
 Not supported as second or subsequent result operator All Supported as first result operator.
 Not supported as second or subsequent result operator Average Supported as first result operator.
 Not supported as second or subsequent result operator.
 Cast Supported for casting between Entity Framework entity types only Contains Supported for literal values only Count Supported with or without a Boolean filter expression.
 Supported as first result operator.
 Not supported as second or subsequent result operator.
 Distinct Supported for literal values.
 For entities Distinct () is supported but only to eliminate duplicates of the same Id any override of .Equals on the entity class is not used.
 First Supported with or without a Boolean filter expression LongCount Supported with or without a Boolean filter expression.
 Supported as first result operator.
 Not supported as second or subsequent result operator.
 Max Supported as first result operator.
 Not supported as second or subsequent result operator.
 Min Supported as first result operator.
-Not supported as second or subsequent result operator. sustapported only if TResult is an Entity Framework entity type OrderBy OrderBy- Descending Select SelectMany Single Supported with or without a Boolean filter expression Single- Supported with or without a Boolean filter expression OrDefault Skip Sum Supported as first result operator.
+Not supported as second or subsequent result operator.
+OfType <tre< td="">sustapported only if TResult is an Entity Framework entity type</tre<> sustapported only if TResult is an Entity Framework entity type OrderBy OrderBy- Descending Select SelectMany Single Supported with or without a Boolean filter expression Single- Supported with or without a Boolean filter expression OrDefault Skip Sum Supported as first result operator.
 Not supported as second or subsequent result operator.
 Take ThenBy ThenByDe- scending Where

-Supported Class Methods and Properties
+9.7.2 Supported Class Methods and Properties